oclaussen/chef-cookie-cutter/README.md

 end
 ```

-### LWRP extensions
+### Custom resource extensions

 #### Build Parameters

 - `lwrp_run_context`
 - `lwrp_cookbook_name`
 - `lwrp_filename`

 Patches the Lightweight Resource and Provider classes to give access to the
 parameters the resource or provider is built with.
 The three methods given above
-are class methods on the created LWPR class and already available while the
+are class methods on the created Resource class and already available while the
-LWRP is built.
+Resource is built.

 #### Resource builder access

 Makes the `ResourceBuilder` that is used to resolve the current resource
 available in the run context.
 This way it can be read, for example, in the
 block parameter for `Resource.provides`.

 ##### Example

 ```ruby
 # File my_cookbook/resources/test.rb
 provides :fancy_resource_name do |node|